Trip Itinerary: 10-Day New Zealand South Island Road Trip

 Campsite: Glendhu Bay Motor Camp

 Wanaka often tops visitors' favourites list.
-With a laid back vibe, easy-to-access lake, and buzzing (but not overwhelming) town, there’s plenty to do and see.
-The lake itself provides hours of entertainment for kayaking, SUPing, or swimming, plus plenty of walks in and around the water to keep you entertained.
+With a laid-back vibe, easy-to-access lake, and buzzing (but not overwhelming) town, there’s plenty to do and see.
+The lake itself provides hours of entertainment for kayaking, SUPing, or swimming, plus plenty of hikes around the lake to keep you entertained.

 What to do in Wanaka: